onlyhavecans/web-exploration5/content/spurs_jimmying_janging/_index.md

 New Vegas Strip    | A shockingly different placew
-The House          | A glitzy upscale place they have been invited back to by a weird robot Jimmy's Casino     | A mobster based casino they got tossed from by mentioning the thorn
+The House          | A glitzy upscale place they have been invited back to by a weird robot Jimmy's Casino     | A mobster based casino they got tossed from by mentioning the thorn The High Roller    | A motel converted into a low key casino The Gloved Fist    | A elite and fancy casino

 ## System